koltyakov/generator-sppp/README.md

 ### Using NPX (without Yeoman and generator global installation)

-Create and navigane to project folder then run:
+Create and navigate to project folder then run:

 ```bash
 npx -p yo -p generator-sppp -c 'yo sppp'